 So what’s your version of this and what do you want to be the go to for?
 If you can answer that question it will help you really think about what you want to be known for.
 Your answer to this question should really guide how you write your LinkedIn profile, the content that you engage with, who you accept invitations to connect from and what your follow-up rituals are with new invitations to connect.

-The second question is “Who do you want to influence when you’re on LinkedIn?”
+Question Two: “Who do you want to influence when you’re on LinkedIn?”

 I see some people, especially those who are competitive environments who worry too much about what their peers are doing.
 They might be recruiters, consultants or digital marketers.
 They’re always looking at what others are doing and engaging with their competitive set on LinkedIn.
 I do not think this is a productive marketing strategy for how to engage on LinkedIn from a personal branding perspective.